gokay2027/deuForumApp/README.md

 developed.
 This project is planned to be released into the mobile stores in the future, it will be developed and the system will be enlarged.)

+Used Technologies

+-Java Script - React native
+-Firebase - Firestore, Auth

+(As i mentioned it still has some lacks but it will be solved and done in the near future)

 ![Deu forum app son](https://user-images.githubusercontent.com/70948122/211830188-1f11b18b-fdb7-45d6-9d2c-9d12f8871241.jpg)